compwiz32/website/content/about.md

 ---
 Hey there, I'm Mike.
 Thanks for stopping by...

-I am 25+ year veteran of IT infrastructure and operations, I often have to figure out how to solve problems in interesting ways.
-Over the past 10 years, automation has changed the way I work.
-Honestly, it has completely transformed my professional life and opened doors in Information Technology that I never thought possible.
-Automation and scripting changed everything for me, and I never went back.
-Since then, I have spent 1000s of hours trying to learn how to do things with code.
-It's been an amazing, but sometimes frustrating journey!
-Over time, I understood the importance of sharing my knowledge with others.
+I have been working in IT for over 25 years, and I thoroughly enjoy finding creative solutions to challenges.
+Automation has revolutionized the way I work in the past decade.
+Since embracing automation and scripting, I have dedicated 1000s hours to learning how to accomplish tasks through coding, and it has been an incredible but occasionally frustrating journey.
+As time went on, I realized the importance of sharing my knowledge with others.

-I am currently employed by Align Technology and oversee a global team focused on developing automation tools for on-prem and cloud technologies like AzureAD, Exchange, Server Management, and core Active Directory technologies.
-Every day, I am immersed in automation.
-I get to see what works and what doesn't.
+This website serves as a platform for me to share the tips and tricks I have learned over the years that have played a crucial role in my success with automation.
+My writing primarily revolves around PowerShell, Active Directory, Azure AD, automation fundamentals, and other topics that system administrators encounter in their daily routines.
+Through my articles, I provide solutions to common issues and offer insights into efficient coding.
+I discuss the problems I face at work and share solutions to assist others.

-This website allows me to share the tips and tricks I've learned over the years that have been instrumental in my automation success.
-My writing focuses on PowerShell, Active Directory, Azure AD, automation fundamentals, and other topics that sysadmins encounter in their daily routines.
-My articles provide solutions for common issues and offer tips for efficient coding.
-I talk about the problems I encounter at work and share solutions to support others.
+Currently, I am employed at Align Technology, where I oversee a global team focused on developing automation tools for on-prem and cloud technologies such as AzureAD, Exchange, Server Management, and core Active Directory technologies.
+Automation is a part of my daily life, and I am constantly exposed to what works and what doesn't.

-Besides blogging, I am very active in the PowerShell community and I leverage those contacts to bring great content to you every month at this website and through the user group I lead.
-The Research Triangle PowerShell user group is the largest PowerShell group in the United States with over 3000 members and we meet twice a month to share ideas with community members.
-I'm also the community director for the DevOps Collective and their website, PowerShell.org.
+Besides blogging, I am an active member of the PowerShell community.
+I am the co-lead of the Research Triangle PowerShell user group.
+We are the largest PowerShell group in the United States, with over 3000 members.
+We meet twice a month to exchange ideas with fellow community members.
+I also serve as the community director for the DevOps Collective and their website, PowerShell.org.

-I made this website to help others learn PowerShell and automation.
-Besides this website, I write often for technical websites and online publications.
-Here's a list of places and things I've contributed to that you might like.
+Apart from this website, I frequently contribute to technical websites and online publications.
+Here is a list of places and projects where I have made contributions you might find interesting.

 - [PowerShell Conference Book volume 1](https://leanpub.com/powershell-conference-book?ref=commandline.ninja)
 - [PowerShell Conference Book volume 2](https://leanpub.com/psconfbook2?ref=commandline.ninja)